coco-project/backends/docs/container_backends.md

 #### Configuring the Docker daemon

-Because the simpliest deployment process is used for the registery, we have to explicity tell the Docker daemon on each node to trust our registery:
+Because the simpliest deployment process is used for the registry, we have to explicity tell the Docker daemon on each node to trust our registry:

 Edit `/etc/default/docker` and append `--insecure-registry` to the `DOCKER_OPTS` variable so it looks something like: